FaazAbidi/News-Aggregator/README.md

 ## Installation

-Instructions on how to install your project, including any prerequisites that need to be installed.
-This could include details on how to install any dependencies, how to set up a virtual environment, or any other steps that need to be taken.
+Here's a step-by-step guide on how to set up a Django project named "NewsAggregator":

 1. Clone the repository to your local machine:
 `git clone https://github.com/your-username/your-project.git`